Skip to Main Content

 a computer showing a money plan with a notebook and mouse beside it

-When it’s time to raise money for your nonprofit’s annual fund, the annual appeal is your biggest opportunity to make a splash.
-With a well-planned appeal, your nonprofit can reconnect with donors, thank them, highlight your impact numbers, and ask for their continued support.
 Your annual appeal is just one (very important) part of your annual campaign plan, but it’s a critical element in helping you secure the funding you need to run operations throughout the year.

 Every nonprofit approaches their fundraising appeal for the annual fund a little differently.
 Some send one big appeal to fund their annual campaign, while others ask for donations at multiple points throughout the year.
 Most send at least one big appeal—that’s what we’ll focus on in this article.

-Setting Goals for Your Annual Campaign
+Setting Goals for Your Annual Appeal

 Start your annual campaign planning with three primary goals: